The following questions and answers are specific to how OAuth 2.0 works with BitTitan products.

 How do I migrate using OAuth 2.0 with administrative authentication?

-Follow the directions in the Knowledge Base article KB005019 to set up the G Suite account to use OAuth 2.0.
+Follow the directions in the Knowledge Base article Enable access to G Suite using OAuth 2.0 to set up the G Suite account to use OAuth 2.0.
 In order to provide us administrative authentication access to your G Suite data, add certain allowed scopes to the MigrationWiz project, as described in the article.
-Also, the article shows how to enable API access, which is required for performing a Google Drive migration.
+The article also explains how to enable API access, which is required for performing a Google Drive migration.

 How does OAuth 2.0 work?